horga83/shellChatGPT/man/chatgpt.sh.1.md

 model will try completing it until probable "`<|endoftext|>`", or other stop sequences (stops may be set with `-s`).

+To enable **multiline input**, type in a backslash "_\\_" as the last character of the input line and press ENTER (backslash will be removed from input).
+Once enabled, press ENTER twice to confirm the multiline prompt.

 Language model **SKILLS** can activated, with specific prompts, see <https://platform.openai.com/examples>.